nadunKM/nadunKM-SVI_covid19_project/README.md

-# Predicting Federal Interest Rates Based on Economic Factors
+# Predicting COVID-19 Deaths in the USA Based on Socioeconomic and Health Risk Factors

 ![](https://github.com/nadunKM/nadunKM-SVI_covid19_project/blob/main/Images/Covid_deaths.png)

 ## Introduction
-This project aims to develop a model that can predict federal interest rates in the USA based on macroeconomic factors.
-The federal interest rate is a critical tool that drives U.S. monetary policy and affects every person's life.
-Interest rates play a crucial role in deciding everything from the rate of return on savings accounts to the rates of borrowing, for example, credit card debt.
-The federal rates depend on many factors, such as unemployment, GDP growth, and US dollar rates.
-However, US debt has been rising for years and has been affecting macroeconomic factors for an extended period.
-Therefore, I incorporated US public debt into the analysis to see if it has an effect.
+This project aims to develop a model to predict COVID-19 deaths in the USA based on socioeconomic and health-related factors.
+For example, this model uses socioeconomic factors such as unemployment, poverty levels, household burden, and demographic data.
+Furthermore, we use health-related factors, such as chronic disease status.
+These data are available for almost every county in the USA.

 ![](https://github.com/nadunKM/Fed_interest_analysis/blob/main/Images/US%20Debt.png)

 ### Dataset
-The data for this study, crucial for understanding the impact of US debt on the federal interest rates, are sourced from a reliable and widely used database: [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/).
-This database has been providing comprehensive data since the 1920s.
+The data for this study was sourced from a reliable and widely used database (CDC): [Census Tract Data (GIS Friendly Format), 2022](https://data.cdc.gov/500-Cities-Places/PLACES-Census-Tract-Data-GIS-Friendly-Format-2022-/shc3-fzig/about_data), [Social Vulnerability Data](https://www.atsdr.cdc.gov/placeandhealth/svi/documentation/SVI_documentation_2022.html).
+This is a reliable, widely used database for getting the above data.
+The data are from the Centers for Disease Control and Prevention (CDC), which is a government data source in the USA.
+I have already checked if the data is available for the features mentioned above, and they do exist.

 ## Data Cleaning